UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 We can achieve this effect in Python using the `.melt` function from the `pandas` package.
-We say that we "melt" (or "pivot") the wide table into a longer format.
 The `.melt` function combines columns,
 and is usually used during tidying data
 when we need to make the data frame longer and narrower.